-CS104 ARTIFICIAL INTELLIGENCE AND MACHINE LEARNING
+CS 104 ARTIFICIAL INTELLIGENCE AND MACHINE LEARNING

-D \mathbf{L} T P C
+COR E-IV

+Due ve guigites L Т Р С

 Pre-requisites 3 - - 3

-Evaluation SEE 60 Marks Cl Œ 40 N I arks
+Evaluation SEE 60 Marks C E 40 N /larks

-Course (Course Objectives : 1 To familiarize the principles of Artificial Intelligence 2 To study the techniques for knowledge representation and inference 3 To learn the techniques involved in the creation of intelligent systems 4 To study different applications like Game Playing Expert Systems, machine learning and natural language processing
+Course O Course Objectives : 1 To familiarize the principles of Artificial Intelligence 2 To study the techniques for knowledge representation and inference 3 To learn the techniques involved in the creation of intelligent systems 4 To study different applications like Game Playing Expert Systems, machine learning and natural language processing

-Course O utcomes: On compl etion of this course, the student will be able to implement: CO-1 Use different logical systems for inference over formal domain representations, and trace how a particular inference algorithm works on a given problem specification CO-2 Understand the conceptual and computational trade-offs between the expressiveness of different formal representations.
-CO-3 Formalize a given problem in the language/framework of different AI methods (e.g., as a search problem, as a constraint satisfaction problem, as a planning problem, etc).
-CO-4 Design and perform an empirical evaluation of different algorithms on a problem formalisation, and state the conclusions that the evaluation supports CO-5 Make use of methods from artificial intelligence in the analysis, design and implementation of computer programs in academic as well as industrial application.
+Course Or Course Outcomes : On compl etion of this course, the student will be able to: CO-1 Use different logical systems for inference over formal domain representations.
+CO-2 Formalize a given problem in the language/framework of different AI methods CO-3 Design and perform an empirical evaluation of different algorithms on a problem formalisation

 Overview of Artificial Intelligence: Introduction.
-The Turing Test, Strong AI versus Weak AI, Heuristics, Identifying Problems Suitable for AI, Applications and Methods, Early History of AI, Recent History of AI to the Present, AI in the New Millennium.

-Uninformed Search: Introduction: Search in Intelligent Systems, State-Space Graphs, Generate-and-Test Paradigm, Blind Search Algorithms, Implementing and Comparing Blind Search Algorithms
+The Turing Test, Strong AI versus Weak AI, Heuristics, Identifying Problems Suitable for AI, Applications and Methods, Early History of AI, Recent History of AI to the Present, AI in the New Millennium Uninformed Search: Introduction: Search in Intelligent Systems, State-Space Graphs, Generate-and-Test Paradigm, Blind Search Algorithms, Implementing and Comparing Blind Search Algorithms

-Informed Search: Introduction, Heuristics, Informed Search Algorithms - Finding Any Solution, The Best-First Search, The Beam Search, Additional Metrics for Search Algorithms, Informed Search - Finding An Optimal Solution, Informed Search - Advanced Search Algorithms
+Informed Search: Introduction, Heuristics, Informed Search Algorithms - Finding Any Solution, The Best-First Search, The Beam Search, Additional Metrics for Search Algorithms, Informed Search - Finding An Optimal Solution, Informed Search - Advanced Search Algorithms.